 When you apply for jobs, you probably have a pretty good idea what employers are looking at when deciding whether to hire you: your education, employment history and qualifications.
 But there’s something you might not expect employers to care about — your credit.

 Sure, it would make sense for a bank or credit card company to check your credit before giving you a loan or issuing you a new card.
-But why do employers check credit?
+But why do employers check credit — and do you need to find a way to raise your credit score overnight?
 What could your credit possibly have to do with your ability to perform your job duties?
 A lot, it turns out.

 Here’s what employers want to find out when they check your credit report and what you can do to prepare for a credit check.